 Pregnancy can affect the hormones in the body.
 The changes in your hormones can also influence your gum health.
 Studies have shown that pregnant women are more prone to developing gum disease due to the changes in their hormones; this is often referred to as pregnancy gingivitis.

 During pregnancy, the gums are more susceptible to inflammation, which may leave you more sensitive to the bacteria in plaque.

 Proper oral hygiene is vital to your overall health and the health of your baby.
 To determine the underlying cause of bleeding gums, it is best to visit our office for a routine dental exam and screening.
 Visiting our office regularly will allow us to monitor your gum health and offer any advice to help improve your dental health.

 According to the American Dental Associates, blood thinning medications can increase the risk of bleeding gums.
 If you have started taking a new medication and notice changes in your dental health like bleeding gums, be sure to visit our office for a consultation.

 When To Visit The Dentist For Bleeding Gums

-If you notice bleeding gums at any time, it is best to schedule an appointment with our dental team.
-Dr. Moore can examine your teeth and gums and determine the underlying cause of your bleeding gums.
+If you notice bleeding gums at any time, it is best to visit our dental team.
+Dr. Moore can examine your teeth and gums and find out the underlying cause of your bleeding gums.